KrissinaW/Coffee-Exploration---Project-4/README.md

 Website Rating: 93

 This gives you a complete picture of how the coffee might be rated, both on the website and in a simple overall score.

-### - Dashboard/ Data Visualization:

-We imported the data into Tableau and ensured that all value types were correct for accurate analysis.
-To enhance user interaction, we created parameters that allow users to display specific data.
-Using latitude and longitude values, we generated a map visualization.
-Additionally, we developed calculated fields to dynamically generate points on the map based on user selections.
-To improve the user experience, we adjusted tooltips, colors, and sizes for better clarity and presentation.

-### - Word Cloud:

- We created the word cloud by first selecting relevant text data column and then cleaning it by removing common stopwords, punctuation, and converting everything to lowercase for consistency.
-We then calculated the frequency of each word to determine its prominence in the word cloud.
-Using a word cloud generator, we input the processed text, adjusting the shape and colors to highlight key themes.
-The result visually represents the most frequent terms, allowing for a quick grasp of the main ideas within the dataset

-### - Final Project Presentation:

-For the final presentation, we used [Google Slides](https://docs.google.com/presentation/d/1qQ95_PN-ragvNqqXkASRkP4Edhuew8NZdcvBS92oREQ/edit?usp=sharing) to organize and present our findings in a clear and visually engaging way.

 ## *Looking Ahead:*